Having a transplant kidney biopsy: your questions answered

 What will happen during my biopsy?

-The biopsy is performed in the clean procedures room next to Marlowe Ward, and you will remain awake throughout the procedure.
+You will have your biopsy in the clean procedures room, next to Marlowe Ward.
+You will remain awake throughout the procedure.

 Will the biopsy hurt?

-You may feel a slight stinging from the injection of local anaesthetic and some pressure from the biopsy needle, but otherwise the procedure should not be painful.
-If you do feel anything more than a little discomfort, please tell your doctor straightaway.
+You may feel a slight stinging from the injection of local anaesthetic, and some pressure from the biopsy needle.
+Otherwise the procedure should not be painful.
+If you do feel more than a little discomfort, please tell your doctor straightaway.

 What are the risks of a kidney biopsy?